Genez-io/genezio-documentation/docs/genezio-typesafe/genezio-decorators.md

 </Tabs>

 :::tip
 Unfortunately, not all programming languages support decorators.
-To compensate for this, genezio allows users to "annotate" their classes and methods using comments.
+To compensate for this, DeployApps allows users to "annotate" their classes and methods using comments.
-Those special comments are picked up automatically by genezio and have the same effect as a native decorator.
+Those special comments are picked up automatically by DeployApps and have the same effect as a native decorator.
 This feature is available for the **Go** programming language.
 :::

 ### GenezioDeploy